Helping you achieve your dreams

 Day of Visit

-Eastside Catholic is located at 232 228th Avenue NE, Sammamish, WA 98074.
-Upon entering the building, please check in at the Main Office to sign in and pick up your visitor badge.
+Eastside Catholic is located at 232 228th Avenue SE, Sammamish, WA 98074.
+Upon entering the building, please check in at the Front Office to sign in and pick up your visitor badge.
 You will then be directed to Student Services.

 (List edited for length)